scottdware/go-junos/README.md

 * Run operational mode commands, such as `show`, `request`, etc..
 * Compare the active configuration to a given rollback config.
 * Rollback the configuration to a given state or a "rescue" config.
-* Configure devices by uploading a file locally or using a FTP/HTTP url.
+* Configure devices by uploading a local file or from an FTP/HTTP server.

 Visit the [GoDoc][4] page for package documentation.